 Will turning my computer off help prevent a power surge?

-As the computer is booting it takes up much more power.
+"As the computer boots, it takes more power."

-Leaving a computer on will cause it to overheat.
+"Leaving a computer on causes it to overheat."

-A laptop is different than a desktop it should be turned off.
+"A laptop is different than a desktop it should be turned off."